Bangladesh suspected poisoning: Woman, 20, third in family to die

 Police in Sylhet are investigating whether the deaths could be caused by carbon monoxide poisoning.

-Samira's sister Sadiqul, 24, and her mother Husnara Begum were also in the flat but have since been released from hospital, sources have confirmed.
+Samira's brother Sadiqul, 24, and her mother Husnara Begum were also in the flat but have since been released from hospital, sources have confirmed.

+Police said Husnara and Sadiqul had told them there was a faulty electricity generator in the property they were staying at, which was to be used in emergencies.

+They reportedly told officers it was used the night of the incident due to a power cut.